Scroll progress bar

 Vitamin C: What It Really Does for the Skin (and How to Use It Properly)

-Vitamin C is everywhere in today’s skincare routines: serums, creams, masks, eye contour treatments.
-It is one of the most researched active ingredients, and countless myths surround it: Does it really brighten the skin?
+Today in skincare, Vitamin C is everywhere: serums, creams, masks, Eye Contour Gel.
+It is one of the most researched active ingredients, and there are countless myths surrounding it: does it really brighten?
 Does it work on dark spots?
-Can it be used in the summer?
-In this article, we’ll tell you what Vitamin C is for the face, how to incorporate it into your skincare routine, and everything you need to know before starting.
+Can you use it in summer?
+In this article, we’ll tell you what Vitamin C is for the face, how to add it to your skincare routine, and what to know before you start.

 In brief